-Once I finished the preview for this OVA when GundamInfo released it on Youtube, I was instantly hyped for it and after months of patient waiting and finally clicked the video to play, my hype died becoming nothing more than a disappointment at the conclusion.
+Once I finished the preview for this OVA when GundamInfo released it on Youtube, I was instantly hyped for it and after months of patiently waiting and finally clicking the video to play, my hype died becoming nothing more than a disappointment at the conclusion.

 If you read the title of this OVA, “Island Wars” and thought that the cast got invited to a large free-for-all tournament being held on an archipelago, introducing new Gunpla and characters to the Gundam Build Fighter franchise, you are wrong.
 Instead of an OVA worth to be hyped about we get the cast who get to be testers for

 a new Gunpla Battle Simulator and when things go wrong, the cast team together and pulls off the same shtick the final episode of Gundam Build Fighters did.